mbret/prose-reader/packages/doc/docs/gettingStarted.md

   /**
    * Load the book by providing its manifest.
-   * We are bypassing the default behavior of the reader for fetching resouces.
+   * We are bypassing the default behavior of the reader for fetching resources.
    * Because we do not have a streamer, we just serve directly from the archive from
    * our script.
    *